dprats/submit_nns_proposal_tutorial/README.md

 ### Notes on the styling and front-end

-Diego note: While the commands in this tutorial are all valid.
+@dprats note: While the commands in this tutorial are all valid.
 The actual front-end and styling is still a work in progress.
 As a starting point (and solely for inspiration to get my thoughts in order), I used my favorite developer documentation as inspiration (Stripe's docs).
 This tutorial is a public repo done for fun and should not be seen as official by [DFINITY](https://dfinity.org/) Foundation ubless more original front-end is used.